NOTICE OF PRIVACY PRACTICES

 This Notice describes the privacy practices of Milford Regional Physician Group, Inc., including:

-All healthcare professionals allowed to enter or access information in your medical record
+- All healthcare professionals allowed entering or accessing information in your medical record.

 II.
 Our Privacy Obligations